LinyiGuo96/LinyiGuo96.github.io/_posts/2025-04-05-Interview-Prep-Web.md

 ## Blind 75 & NeetCode

-These aren’t platforms but *curated lists*.
+These aren't platforms but *curated lists*.
 They provide must-do problems for technical interviews.

 **Features:**
 - Blind 75 is a set of 75 hand-picked problems based on frequency in top company interviews